 Nonetheless, any comment containing more than one link is automatically held for approval (because this resembles features of comment spam).

-In this context approval means I allow the opinion to be expressed.
+In this context approval means I see no reason the comment shouldn’t be posted.
 It does not necessarily mean I agree with it or endorse it myself.

-Fundamentally, I want comments to make good points, or answer questions I’ve asked, or add clarifications or interest in some other form.
-Trolling – posting to provoke – is basically boring, and will get you banned.
+Fundamentally, I want comments to answer questions that have arisen, or add clarifications or interest in some other form.
+Disagreeing – civilly – is also beneficial.
+Trolling – posting to provoke – is basically boring, and can get you banned.